MatteoNulli/MatteoNulli.github.io/_news/announcement_6.md

 related_posts: false
 ---

-Today, I started working at eBay, joining the NLP Team in the Amsterdam office.
+Today, I started working at eBay, joining the Foundation Models Team in the Amsterdam office.
 The internship will focus on multimodal research and development for data, architecture and pre-training.
 Excited to start!